OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/virtual-machines/linux/add-user.md

 Retype new UNIX password:
 passwd: password updated successfully

-# Copy the SSH Public Key to the new user
+# Copy hello SSH Public Key toohello new user
 ssh-copy-id -i ~/.ssh/id_rsa exampleuser@exampleserver

-# Change sudoers to allow no password
+# Change sudoers tooallow no password
-# Execute visudo as root to edit the /etc/sudoers file
+# Execute visudo as root tooedit hello /etc/sudoers file
 visudo

 # On RedHat family distros uncomment this line:
 ## Same thing without a password
 # %wheel        ALL=(ALL)       NOPASSWD: ALL

-# to this
+# toothis
 ## Same thing without a password
 %wheel        ALL=(ALL)       NOPASSWD: ALL

 # On Debian family distros change this line:
-# Allow members of group sudo to execute any command
+# Allow members of group sudo tooexecute any command
 %sudo   ALL=(ALL:ALL) ALL

-# to this
+# toothis
 %sudo   ALL=(ALL) NOPASSWD:ALL

 # Verify everything
-# Verify the SSH keys & User account
+# Verify hello SSH keys & User account
 bill@slackware$ ssh -i ~/.ssh/id_rsa exampleuser@exampleserver

 # Verify sudo access